 The crop land data layer for 2010 was used.
 SSURGO soils data are available in the study area.
 However, this layer is usually developed at a county or special project area level and at a much higher resolution than the STATSGO soils layer.
-Because of the scale of these data, gaps in coverage are also an issue.
-The SSURGO datasets for the large ecoregion are numerous, large, and there is no guarantee that adjacent counties would matched up.
+Because of the scale of these data, gaps in coverage may also be an issue.
+The SSURGO datasets for the large ecoregion are numerous, large, and there is no guarantee that adjacent counties will be easily matched up.
 Fence layers were sought for the identification of areas creating hazards or impeding migration, however this layer is unavailable at the ecoregion level.